surniaulula/wpsso/readme.txt

 = 3.47.4-dev.3 =

-(2017/10/31) Refactored the WpssoMedia get_content_images() method to skip size limit checks for invalid sizes.
+(2017/10/31) Refactored several methods to improve the clearing and counting of cache items.

 = 3.47.3 =